2020 Annual Report of Glencore plc

 Climate change may increase physical risks to our assets and related infrastructure, largely driven from extreme weather events and water related risks such as flooding or water scarcity.

-There has been a significant increase in litigation (including class action), in which climate change and its impacts are a contributing or key consideration, including administrative law cases, tortious cases and claims brought by investors.
-In particular, a number of lawsuits have been brought against fossil fuel companies in various jurisdictions seeking damages related to climate change.
+There has been a significant increase in litigation (including class actions), in which climate change and its impacts are a contributing or key consideration, including administrative law cases, tortious cases and claims brought by investors.
+In particular, a number of lawsuits have been brought against companies with fossil fuel operations in various jurisdictions seeking damages related to climate change.

 To understand better and plan for the effects of climate change on our business, we have a framework for identifying, understanding, quantifying and, ultimately, managing climate-related challenges and opportunities facing our portfolio:

-- Government policy: we take an active and constructive role in public policy development of carbon and energy issues and seek to ensure that there is a balanced debate with regard to the ongoing use of fossil fuels
+- Government policy: we take an active and constructive role in public policy development of carbon and energy issues, both directly and through our industry organisations.
+We seek to ensure that there is a balanced debate with regard to the ongoing use of fossil fuels

-- Lobbying activities: we acknowledge IIGCC Investor Expectations on Corporate Climate Lobbying and recognise the importance of ensuring our membership in relevant trade associations does not undermine our support for the Paris Agreement and the Paris Goals
+- Lobbying activities: we acknowledge IIGCC Investor Expectations on Corporate Climate Lobbying and recognise the importance of ensuring that our membership in relevant trade associations does not undermine our support for the Paris Agreement and its Goals

 11. Community relations and human rights

-A perception that we are not respecting human rights or generating local sustainable benefits could have a negative impact on our “social licence to operate”, our ability to secure access to new resources and our financial performance.
-The consequences of adverse community reaction or allegations of human rights incidents could also have a material adverse impact on the cost, profitability, ability to finance or even the viability of an operation and the safety and security of our workforce and assets.
-Locally based events could escalate to disputes with regional and national governments as well as with other stakeholders and potentially result in reputational damage and social instability that may affect the perceived and real value of our assets.
+A perception that we are not respecting human rights or generating local sustainable benefits could have a negative impact on our ability to operate effectively, our ability to secure access to new resources, our capacity to attract and retain the best talent and ultimately, our financial performance.
+The consequences of adverse community reactions or allegations of human rights incidents could also have a material adverse impact on the cost, profitability, ability to finance or even the viability of an operation and the safety and security of our workforce and assets.
+In addition, global connectivity means that local issues can quickly escalate to a regional, national and global level potentially resulting in reputational damage and social instability.

-We seek to make our grievance mechanisms available to the community members impacted by our operations.
+We implement locally appropriate complaints and grievance processes and welcome feedback and comments on our performance.
 We review all complaints received and take actions when necessary to address the issues raised.

 Related Party Transactions